ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.md

 1. Opens the user's browser for authentication
 2. Exchanges the authorization code for tokens (access + refresh)
-3. Caches the tokens to disk for future use
+3. Encrypts the token for security, and caches it to disk for future use (by default to the httr2 installed cache directory)
 4. Automatically refreshes expired tokens using the refresh token

-The cached token file contains everything needed: the access token, refresh token, and expiration time.
-This means httr2 handles token refresh transparently - no additional code required.

 ## The CI Problem